A. J. Crabill: School Board Member

 In the first half of 2008, he ran for a seat on the board of the Kansas City, Missouri School District.
 He obtained a sufficient number of signatures to be placed on the ballot.
 He had previously served on the boards of the Ivanhoe Neighborhood Council, Gordon Parks Elementary School, Stephanie Waterman Foundation, Simply Equine Assisted Therapy, and University of Missouri Extension.
 He was also the originator of "The Ivanhoe Project," a program at the Kansas City School of Urban Education that placed teachers training to work in urban-area schools in inner-city residences to expose them to the environments their students come from.

 After he was elected to the school board, he was later appointed school board president in 2010.
-As president, he led a community outreach effort to promote the newly restructured school district.
-He along with other board members and volunteers called district residents by phone and knocked on doors to directly engage with residents.

 In August 2011, the school district superintendent John Covington suddenly resigned.
 Some on the board blamed West for the resignation, accusing him of being too directly involved in the operations of the school district and frustrating the superintendent.
 It was not until a few years later that Covington clarified to The Kansas City Star that the decision to leave was not in any way motivated by West's actions.
-Following this incident, West briefly resigned his presidency on the board but remained as a member.
-Only a month later in September 2011, he was re-elected as president by a 7–1 vote.
+Following this incident, West briefly resigned his presidency on the board but remained as a member and was re-elected as president in September.
+The school district also lost its accreditation in September 2011.

 In March 2012, he was again part of the direct community outreach program to re-enroll students that had dropped out of school, part of an effort to regain the school district's accreditation.
 In April 2012, he was re-elected to the at-large seat on the school board for another four-year term.
 Efforts to achieve higher enrollment levels continued in his new term with more door-to-door efforts to educate parents and register students for the school year beginning in August 2013.

-In 2013, West received the year's local Consensus Civility Award given by a non-profit group Consensus.
-He was also a finalist for the Top Urban Educator of the Year Award, which is awarded by the Council of the Great City Schools.
-In 2014, Missouri State School Board announced that the Kansan City School District had regained provisional accreditation.
+In 2013, West was a finalist for the Urban Educator of the Year Award, which is awarded by the Council of the Great City Schools.
+In 2014, Missouri State School Board announced that the Kansas City School District had regained provisional accreditation.
 In 2016, West elected not to run again for a seat on the school board, ending his tenure on April 13.
 He had served eight years on the board.
 During his tenure, the school district made several academic and operational improvements.
 An audit of the school district's finances returned no concerns compared to nineteen problem areas in 2008.